pawel-stepniewski/crypto-tax/README.md

 *Program is only a help in tax settlement.
 The author does not take any responsibility for the correctness of the result.*

 ## Security notes
-Any authenication mechanism is not implemented.
+Authenication mechanism has not been implemented (app should be requested only from trusted machines).

 ## What it do?
-It helps to calculate income tax to PIT37 (calculation relying on FIFO method)
+It helps to calculate income tax to PIT36 (private person, not company!) - calculation relying on FIFO method.

 Programs print on standard output all 'sell' transactions with it value and cost.
 To calculate your all incomes and costs just sum all transactions values and costs.